 How do fossils form?

 Now that students understand what can fossilize, ask them how it fossilizes.
-Students should use their esheet to visit How Fossils Form from Zoom Dinosaurs.
-Students will need to scroll down the page a little to get to the text.
+Students should use their esheet to visit Fossils from BrainPOP Jr. to learn more about how fossils are formed.

 Discuss the main points of the process: